SS-2005/AOPM-AdvancedObjectPlacementModel/README.md

     │   ├── train_set.csv
     │   └── test_set.csv
     ```
     *   `background/`: Contains background images organized into categories.
     *   `composite/`: Contains composite images (foreground object placed on a background).
     *   `train_set.csv`: CSV file containing training data (image name and object position).
     *   `test_set.csv`: CSV file containing testing data (image name and object position).
+    *   To download dataset use the link `https://drive.google.com/file/d/133Wic_nSqfrIajDnnxwvGzjVti-7Y6PF/view?pli=1`
+   <br>Use this link to download the dataset or add its shortcut to your drive

 3.  **CSV Format:** The `train_set.csv` and `test_set.csv` files should have the following columns: